-meetings - powers and duties. -- (1) There is hereby created a legislative audit committee, hereinafter referred to as "committee".
+3-21-1.
+Legislative audit committee - nembership - meetings -powers-analaurits: [1] mere 18 mereby created a testslative audit committee, hereinafter referred to as "committee".
 The membership of the committee shall consist of four senators, two from each major political party, to be appointed by the president of the senate with the approval of a majority of the members elected to the senate, and four representatives, two from each major political party, to be appointed by the speaker of the house of representatives with the approval of a majority of the members elected to the house of representatives.
 Appointments to the committee shall be made no later than sixty days after the convening of the first regular session of the general assembly held in each odd-numbered year.
 Membership on the committee shall terminate with the appointment of a member's successor or upon the termination of a member's term of office in the general assembly, whichever occurs first, and any member may be appointed to succeed himself on the committee.
 Vacancies in the committee's membership shall be filled in the same manner as original appointments except that the approval of the members elected to the general assembly is not necessary if any such appointment is made when the general assembly is not in session.